 Among all the spring black bear hunting opportunities in North America, Idaho offers one of the best.
 Many other states do not allow spring black bear hunting with hounds or bait.
 Idaho offers both.
 And the state has healthy black bear populations.
 If you’ve wanted to try hunting alongside skilled houndsman for color phase bears, these Idaho spring hunts are a perfect fit.

 How a Hound Hunt Works

 Hunting over hounds is a unique experience.
 The dogs are exceptional at tracking and treeing bears in the woods.
 On a hound hunt, we hunt in the mornings starting from the truck.
 You and your guide will drive until the hounds catch a scent of a bear.
 This scent can be hours old or perhaps the bear just crossed the road.
 We will let a hound go to see if it can “start” or point the direction of the bear.
 If it does, we will release the other hounds to join the first dog.

 We will then follow the dogs as closely as possible.
-Show up in good physical condition because the bear and dogs are liable to cover a great distance and difficult terrain before the bear scrambles up a tree.
+Show up in good physical condition because the bear and dogs are able to cover a great distance and difficult terrain before the bear scrambles up a tree.
 Hunters should prepare to do some walking to stay with the dogs.

 The first step involves booking your hunt with Table Mountain Outfitters to lock down the dates.
 These hunts take place in May and June.
 Please contact us for the latest openings and availability.